List of informally named Mesozoic reptiles: Speeton Clay plesiosaurian

 The "Speeton Clay plesiosaurian" is an informal name given to the elasmosaurid plesiosaur specimens (NHMUK PV R8623 and SCARB 200751) from the Early Cretaceous (Hauterivian) Speeton Clay Formation of northern England.

 Steneosaurus barettoni

 "Steneosaurus barettoni", also known as "Barettoni's metriorhynchid", is an informal name given to the metriorhynchid mandible specimen (MGP-PD 26552) from the Late Jurassic (possibly Oxfordian) of northern Italy.
 Estimated around 3.7 m in total body length, Andrea Cau tentatively referred this specimen to Neptunidraco, but other researchers argued that it likely belongs to a separate, indeterminate metriorhynchid.

 Stereosaurus

-"Stereosaurus" is a plesiosaur from the Cambridge Greensand (Cenomanian).
+"Stereosaurus" is an informal genus of plesiosaur from the Late Cretaceous (Cenomanian) Cambridge Greensand.
 The genus contains three species, "Stereosaurus platyomus", "S. cratynotus" and "S. stenomus", all of which were informally coined in 1869 by British paleontologist Harry Seeley, who considered them to be plesiosaurian.

 Sulaimanisuchus

 "Sulaimanisuchus" is an informal genus of purported mesoeucrocodylians from the Cretaceous Vitakri Formation of Pakistan, mentioned by M. Sadiq Malkani in 2010.
 The proposed holotype is a partial mandibular symphysis.
 The intended type species is "Sulaimanisuchus kinwai."